Abstract

 1 Introduction

 Humans (and other animals) exhibit substantial commonalities in their decision-making processes.
 However, considerable variability is also frequently observed in how individuals perform perceptual and cognitive decision-making tasks [5, 1].
 This variability arises from differences in underlying cognitive mechanisms.
 For example, individuals may vary in their ability or tendency to retain past experiences [12, 8], respond to events with both speed and accuracy [52, 45], or explore novel actions [17].
 If these factors can be meaningfully disentangled, they would enable a concise characterization of individual decision-making processes, yielding a low-dimensional, parameterized representation of individuality.
 Such a representation could, in turn, be leveraged to predict future behaviours at an individual level.
 Shifting from population-level predictions to an individual-based approach would mark a significant advancement in domains where precise behaviour prediction is essential, such as social and cognitive sciences.
-Beyond prediction, this approach offers a framework for parametrizing and clustering individuals, thereby facilitating the visualization of behavioural heterogeneity, which has applications in psychiatric analysis [31, 10].
-Furthermore, this parameterization offers a promising pathway toward computational modeling at the individual level—that is, replicating the cognitive and functional characteristics of individuals in silico [41].
+Beyond prediction, this approach offers a framework for parameterizing and clustering individuals, thereby facilitating the visualization of behavioural heterogeneity, which has applications in psychiatric analysis [31, 10].
+Furthermore, this parameterization offers a promising pathway toward computational modeling at the individual level—replicating the cognitive and functional characteristics of individuals in silico [41].

 Cognitive modelling is a standard approach for reproducing and predicting human behaviour [29, 3, 57], often implemented within a reinforcement learning framework (e.g., [30, 9, 54]).
 However, because these cognitive models are manually designed by researchers, their ability to accurately fit behavioural data may be limited [16, 44, 28, 13].
 A data-driven approach using artificial neural networks (ANNs) offers an alternative [11, 33, 39].
 Unlike cognitive models, which rely on predefined behavioural assumptions [37], ANNs require minimal prior assumptions and can learn complex patterns directly from data.
 For instance, convolutional neural networks (CNNs) have successfully replicated human choices and reaction times in various visual tasks [25, 35, 15].
-Similarly, recurrent neural networks (RNNs) [42, 7] have been applied to model value-guided decision-making tasks such as the multi-armed bandit problem [56, 10].
+Similarly, recurrent neural networks (RNNs) [42, 7] have been applied to model valueguided decision-making tasks such as the multi-armed bandit problem [56, 10].
 A promising approach to capturing individual decision-making tendencies while preserving behavioural consistency is to tune ANN weights using a parameterized representation of individuality.

 This idea was first proposed by Dezfouli et al. [10], who employed an RNN to solve a two-armed bandit task.
-Their study utilized an autoencoder framework [38, 48], in which behavioural recordings from a single session of the bandit task, performed by an individual, were fed into an encoder.
+Their study utilized an autoencoder frame-work [38, 48], in which behavioural recordings from a single session of the bandit task, performed by an individual, were fed into an encoder.
 The encoder produced a low-dimensional vector, interpreted as a latent representation of the individual.
-Similar to hypernetworks [20, 22], a decoder then took this low-dimensional vector as input and generates the weights of the RNN.
+Similar to hypernetworks [20, 22], a decoder then took this low-dimensional vector as input and generated the weights of the RNN.
 This framework successfully reproduced behavioural recordings from other sessions of the same bandit task while preserving individual characteristics.
-However, since this individuality transfer has only been validated within the bandit task, it remains unclear whether the extracted latent representation captures an individual’s intrinsic tendencies across a variety of tasks.
+However, since this individuality transfer has only been validated within the bandit task, it remains unclear whether the extracted latent representation captures an individual’s intrinsic tendencies across a variety of task conditions.

 We evaluated whether the proposed EIDT framework can effectively transfer individuality in both value-guided sequential decision-making tasks and perceptual decision-making tasks.
 To assess its generalizability across individuals, meaning its ability to predict the behaviour of previously unseen individuals, we tested the framework using a test participant pool that was not included in the dataset used for model training.
 To determine how well our framework captures each individual’s unique behavioural patterns, we compared the prediction performance of a task solver specifically designed for a given individual with the performance of task solvers designed for other individuals.
 Our results indicate that the proposed framework successfully mimics decision-making while accounting for individual differences.